sigmie/sigmie.com/blog/why-are-search-services-expensive.md

-# Why are Search services expensive?
+# Why are Search services expensive

 Before diving deep into the Search world, I always wondered why services like Algolia and Enterprise Search by Elastic are so expensive.